DMcConnell/394SeniorProject/README.md

 ## Steps To Get Things Running

+1. Open eclipse with whatever workspace you choose
+2. File > Import
+3. Git > Projects from Git
+4. Clone URI
+5. Insert this link into URI field: <https://github.com/DMcConnell/394SeniorProject.git>
+6. Enter your GitHub login credentials and click Next
+7. Ensure the master branch is checked and click Next
+8. Edit the directory path if you wish and click Next
+9. Import Existing Eclipse Project and click Next
+10. Select EatMyFood and click Next
+11. Finish

+## Committing Changes

+To update the project to reflect someone else's changes you can right click on the project, hover over "Team" and select Pull To commit your changes for others to use, right click o nthe projeck, hover over "Team" and select "Commit"

+## OLD - Steps To Get Things Running - Left in for Documentation

 ### Copying the Project
 1. Share your email (that is linked to your GitHub) with Duncan so he can add you as a collaborator
 2. Download GitHub Desktop at <https://desktop.github.com>